What type of bike is needed for BJC MTB programs?

 BJC requires that Devo program riders or older be on a minimum of 26” wheels unless there are special circumstances such as height of the rider.
 27.5” and primarily 29” wheels will be the norm for riders in the High School programs.
 The 26” minimum wheel size is one of the reasons the minimum age is 9 for BJC Devo programs.
 Riders need to be tall enough to fit on a bike that is safe for the terrain we ride, with larger wheels that roll over rocks and drops easier, and has the correct gearing to climb steep hills.
 This is key to the success and safety of our riders.

 We also require Devo riders or older to use disk brakes.
 Disk brakes offer a ton of advantages to the rider over rim brakes.
 First and foremost they work better and they work well in all weather conditions.
+For our advanced Devo riders and High School riders a bike with a dropper post are strongly recommended, and mandatory in the Shredders program.
+Dropper posts allow the rider to adjust the set height while pedaling, making the bike safer and more efficient.
+Additionally skills are taught differently on a dropper post, so it is an opportunity for a rider to learn skills the safest and most efficient way the first time they are taught.

 Size and Fit: